Author: Lode Verbruggen

 What is carbon offsetting?

 Carbon offsetting works like a balance.
-An offset compensates a certain amount of emitted carbon dioxide by avoiding or extracting the same amount of carbon dioxide somewhere else.
-There are many different offsetting options such as installment of energy saving technologies, renewable energy sources or reforestation projects.
+An offset compensates for a certain amount of emitted carbon dioxide by avoiding or extracting the same amount of carbon dioxide somewhere else.
+There are many different offsetting options such as instalments of energy-saving technologies, renewable energy sources or reforestation projects.
 Non-profit organizations such as WWF and newborn organizations act as regulators, checking offsetting projects and calculating the price to be paid per ton of CO2.
-At the WWF Gold Standard, offsetting your carbon emissions is possible starting from $10 per ton CO2.
+At the WWF Gold Standard, offsetting your carbon emissions is possible starting from $10 per ton of CO2.

 A powerful tool...